 Off-Campus Housing/Living Off Campus

-The option to live in private off-campus housing is intended to provide students with the opportunity to develop the skills needed to manage a household and live as part of a broader community, and to accept the responsibilities attendant to this privilege.
+Living in private off-campus housing is intended to provide students with the opportunity to develop the skills needed to manage a household and live as part of a broader community, and to accept the responsibilities attendant to this privilege.
 The experience that students gather through negotiating a lease with a landlord, paying rent, managing routine expenses, maintaining a kitchen, and living among neighbors of varied ages and backgrounds can be invaluable in preparing them for life after college.

 The following guidelines govern off-campus living for enrolled undergraduate students at Colgate University:

-- Off-Campus Housing Selection Process: To be released from the seven-semester residency requirement and live in privately owned off-campus housing, students who wish to live off campus must participate in and be approved through the off-campus housing selection process in the fall prior to their senior year.
+- Private Off-Campus Housing Selection Process: To be released from the seven-semester residency requirement and live in privately owned off-campus housing, students who wish to live off campus must participate in and be approved through the private off-campus housing selection process in the fall prior to their senior year.
 Consistent with Colgate’s residency requirement, only students who have permission to live off campus may live in non–Colgate housing.
 The selection process includes review of a student’s conduct record, with particular attention to: health, safety, or fire violations in residential facilities, repeated alcohol or other drug incidents, vandalism, disrespectful conduct, and/or unsanitary behavior within University housing facilities.
 Students with incidents of this nature in their conduct record may be deemed ineligible to participate in the private off-campus lottery.
 The Dean of the College staff may, in its discretion, deny or revoke permission to live off campus to individual students who have violated the Colgate Code of Student Conduct, particularly when the violations call into question their ability to live in the local community without disrupting or endangering their neighbors.
 The University does not endorse any landlord, management company, or individual who lists available rentals with the Office of Residential Life.
 The residential life staff may serve as resources only, offering information and programs that help students approved to live off campus to understand lease agreements, town ordinances, and expectations while living in the village.

 - Neighbor-to-Neighbor Program: All students approved to live off campus must participate in the Neighbor-to-Neighbor program administered by the Office of Residential Life by the end of the spring semester of their junior year.
 These Neighbor-to-Neighbor workshops provide students with important information about living in the Hamilton community, resources available to them if they encounter difficulties, and expectations for student conduct while living in the village.
 Permission to live off campus may be revoked if students fail to meet this requirement.